How did MMM start?

 “We want May Measurement Month to help turn 46% awareness to 96%.
 When we reach that level, we can stop.

-Thanks to our generous supporters and amazing volunteers, screening sites were set up throughout May 2017 and 2018 in a vast array of venues around the world – from tents to town halls, from remote villages to the heart of some of our biggest cities.
-Their goal was to screen as many people as possible worldwide who had not had their blood pressure measured in the previous year.
+Thanks to our generous supporters and amazing volunteers, screening sites are set up throughout the month of May in a vast array of venues around the world – from tents to town halls, from remote villages to the heart of some of our biggest cities.
+Their goal: to screen as many people as possible worldwide who have not had their blood pressure measured in the previous year.

-And they achieved that and much more — in some instances, our volunteers were screening people in their sixties or older who had never had their blood pressure measured at any time in their lives.
-All those found to be suffering from hypertension were given the same clear guidance, wherever in the world they were.
+In some instances, our volunteers are screening people in their sixties or older who have never had their blood pressure measured at any time in their lives.
+All those found to be suffering from hypertension are given clear guidance the steps they need to take next to improve their health.